 Land and Lots.
 Our Acquisition Committee, consisting of our Chief Executive Officer, Chief Financial Officer, and Executive Vice President of Acquisitions, is responsible for our allocation of capital and investment decisions for the acquisition and development of land and lots to support our homebuilding operations.
-New market expansion opportunities are discussed with the Board and in certain cases, require lender approval in accordance with the terms of our revolving credit facility.
+New market expansion opportunities are discussed with the Board.
 We believe this process adequately manages our risks related to our land and lot acquisitions.